victor-bastos/victor-bastos/README.md

 </strong>

 <p>
      I'm a Brazilian Engineering student with a deep passion for Data Science.
 Leveraging my strong mathematical background and technical skills gained through my major, I have immersed myself in various Data Science projects and research.
-My work spans machine learning, predictive modeling, and data analytics, focusing on practical applications like air traffic management and beyond.
+I code with a problem-solving mindset, focusing on creating innovative solutions and automations.
+My work spans machine learning, predictive modeling, and data analytics, tackling practical challenges like air traffic management and beyond.

 </p>